Home » Cookies » Mini Egg Cookies

 5. Add dry ingredients to butter mixture and beat until dough comes together.
 Add the reserved 1/2 cup of the chopped mini eggs and lightly mix to combine ingredients together.

-6. Roll dough into balls approx. 1 tablespoon in size and place onto the prepared baking sheet.
+6. Roll dough into balls approx. 1 tablespoon in size and place onto the lined baking sheet.
 Space each ball 2 inches apart (be careful not to overcrowd the cookies).
 Lightly flatten each ball with the palm of your hand.

 7. With the last reserved bowl of mini eggs add a few broken and whole mini eggs to the top of each cookie.